AuenKr/open-code.nvim/CONTRIBUTING.md

-# Contributing to OpenCode.nvim
+# Contributing to Opencode.nvim

-Thank you for your interest in contributing to OpenCode.nvim!
+Thank you for your interest in contributing to Opencode.nvim!
 This document provides guidelines and instructions to help you contribute effectively.

 ## Code of Conduct